 This can be extremely frustrating, but all is not lost.
 Don’t give up just yet.
 It’s possible to have your land rezoned.
 There’s a specific process to go through and certain conditions must be met.
 Many times, there will be a contingency in a sales contract that the property must be rezonable, to ensure the buyers can use the land as needed.

 Governments control the development of land and the ways it can be used by zoning laws.
 Common zones are agricultural, commercial, industrial, recreational, and residential.
 A few examples of more unusual zones are combination, aesthetic, and historical.
 The zone your land is classified as will determine what you're legally allowed to do with it.
 In other words, if you buy a vacant lot in the middle of a subdivision, you probably won’t be able to build a ten-story high rise on it.
+Although zoning and land use isn't exactly the same, if you're interested in learning more about various forms of land usage, head over to our post discussing different land uses and property types.

 - There was an error made in the original classification of the land.
 There may be more than one interpretation and honest errors are made.